 Treatment options include:

-There are no steps to prevent seborrheic keratosis because the cause is not clear.
+There are no current guidelines to prevent seborrheic keratosis.

 Seborrheic keratosis.
 American Academy of Dermatology website.
 Available at: